cosmos/cosmos/WHITEPAPER.md

 a bank account at a participating bank to move dollars from their bank account, which is on the zone, to other accounts on the zone, or to the hub, or to another zone entirely.
-In this regard, Atom can act as a seamless conduit between fiat currencies and cryptocurrencies.
+In this regard, Atom can act as a seamless conduit between fiat currencies and cryptocurrencies, removing the barriers that have until now limitted their interoperabiltiy to the realm of exchanges.

 ### Ethereum Scaling